TaylorVellios/Spotify_and_the_Billboard_100/README.md

 ![loudness](https://user-images.githubusercontent.com/14188580/120230864-d21ab700-c215-11eb-999f-0caa9f408a8e.png)

-As can be seen from low-orbit, average pop music loudness climbed and higher and higher until its peak in 2010.</br>
+As can be seen from low-orbit, average pop music loudness climbed higher and higher until its peak in 2010.</br>
-For average loudness across the entire selection of Billboard 100 songs to be around -5dB is absolutely ridiculous.</br>
+For average loudness across a selection of 100 songs to be around -5dB is absolutely ridiculous.</br>
 Loudness for a digital audio file cannot pass 0dB before distorting.</br>
 If mastering engineers are trying to get as close as possible to 0dB during the loudest part of a song, this tells us that most if not all songs selected for the Billboard charts during the height of loudness were relentlessly loud across the board.</br>